External Event Types are an experimental workspace-level element. The shape of the API and console UI may change

 name | Human-readable name shown in the console. |

-key | Stable identifier used by triggers and exports. |
+key | Stable identifier used in API calls and exports. |

 type | Implementation flavour.
-Currently only webhook is supported. |
+Currently only webhook is supported, so subscribe, unsubscribe, and handle must all be defined. |

 parametersSchema | JSON Schema for parameters the subscriber must supply (for example, projectId). |